Overview of Spousal Support

 Impact of Other Property

-Finally, the court may take into account other funds or property that each spouse has.
+Finally, the court may take into account property division, as well as other funds or property that each spouse has, when determining spousal support.
 For example, a lower-earning spouse who has significant savings or inheritances may have their spousal support reduced if those funds could allow him or her to maintain a standard of living.
 Or a court may award a lower-earning spouse a greater share of the marital estate during equitable distribution in lieu of a spousal support award.

 Contact a Lansdale Family Law Attorney for a Consultation About Spousal Support in Pennsylvania Today